Skip to main content

 sudo sshd -T | grep passwordauthentication

-If it still shows “no”, check for other override files:
+If it still shows no, grep for any other overrides:

 Terminal window